easy-graph/easy-graph.github.io/docs/_sources/contributorGuide.rst.txt

 ..

-   **Note:** In this case, we prefer a merge commit instead of squash or rebase merge.
+   **Note:** We prefer a merge commit over a squash or rebase merge in this case.

 Bug fix branch
 ^^^^^^^^^^^^^^

 Once a minor version (eg: ``1.1.0``) is released, a new branch for the minor version (eg: ``1.1``) is created for the bug fix releases.
-Changes identified or acknowledged by the EasyGraph team as requiring a bug fix can be submitted as a pull requests against this branch.
+Changes identified or approved by the EasyGraph team as needing a bug fix should be submitted as pull requests to this branch.

-At the time of writing only issues meeting the following criteria may be accepted into a bug fix branch.
-Trivial fixes may be accepted on a case-by-case basis.
+The following criteria must be met for an issue to be accepted into a bug fix branch (trivial fixes may be considered on a case-by-case basis):

-1. The issue breaks a core functionality and/or is a critical regression.
+1. The issue disrupts core functionality and/or is a critical regression.
-2. The change set does not introduce a new feature or changes an existing functionality.
+2. The change set does not introduce a new feature or change existing functionality.
 3. A new minor release is not expected within a reasonable time frame.
-4. If the issue affects the next minor/major release, a corresponding fix has been accepted into the main branch.
+4. If the issue affects the upcoming minor/major release, a corresponding fix must be accepted into the main branch.x

 ..